-ODEIB is also responsible for the implementation of bias, harassment, discrimination, and other misconduct procedures for YSN.
-These procedures are administered through collaborative efforts between the associate dean for equity and the ODEIB director, who also serve YSN as Title IX coordinators and discrimination and harassment resource (DHR) coordinators.
-Title IX and DHR coordinators are identified as YSN community members with the responsibility to receive student concerns and offer advice and guidance related to diversity and inclusion, discrimination and harassment, and equal opportunity.
-These roles equitably support and respond to the needs of students, faculty, and staff.
+ODEIB is tasked with overseeing the implementation of procedures related to bias, harassment, discrimination, and other forms of misconduct at YSN.
+These procedures involve collaborative efforts between the associate dean for student life and the ODEIB student coordinator, both of whom serve as Title IX coordinators and discrimination and harassment resource (DHR) coordinators for YSN.
+Title IX and DHR coordinators are designated members of the YSN community entrusted with receiving student concerns and providing advice and guidance on matters pertaining to diversity and inclusion, discrimination and harassment, and equal opportunity.
+These roles ensure fair and equitable support and responses to the needs of students, faculty, and staff.

-For more information, please contact the YSN ODEIB, or the associate dean for equity, Dr. Angela Richard-Eaglin, at angela.richard-eaglin@yale.edu.
+For more information, please email the YSN ODEIB at ysn.diversity@yale.edu or call 203.737.6594.